titania-research-labs/mev-tokyo/README.md

     - Ability to stay at the research house
     - Opportunity to distribute your company's swag and flyers to attendees
     - Opportunity for a lightning talk at the event
+    - Invitations to private events with other speakers and sponsors

 Now we are supported by Ethereum Foundation (ESP) and Mycel.